La Bottine Souriante

 Fiddler (André Brunet) and dancer (Sandy Silva) during a performance at the 2006 Festival International de Louisiane.

 La Bottine Souriante (LBS) is a folk band from Canada.
 The band specializes in traditional Québécois music, often with a modern twist.

-Formed in 1976 by Yves Lambert, Andre Marchand, and Mario Forest, they have toured extensively through Europe and North America.
+Formed in 1976 in Joliette, Quebec, by Yves Lambert, Andre Marchand, and Mario Forest, they have toured extensively through Europe and North America.
 In 1990, the band integrated a four-piece horn section with traditional instruments, such as the accordion, fiddle, guitar, piano and double bass, in order to add an element of jazz to their music.
 In 1998, they contributed a song to the Canadian Celtic music compilation album by The Chieftains, Fire in the Kitchen.

 The group's name means "the smiling boot", which refers to the appearance of a work boot with worn-out soles.
+This is both a reference to the band's working class roots, as well as the incorporation of boot-stomping in their music.

 Members

 The line-up for LBS has changed numerous times (which is not unusual for folk groups), and its sound has evolved accordingly.
 The band started out with a very French Canadian feel with guitar, accordion and fiddle, but has expanded to include other styles and instruments.
 Although all of the founders have left the group, LBS continues to perform, and a new wave of young musicians joined the group in 2002.

 LBS's current line-up is: